Traeger Meatloaf

 Why this version stays juicy (without breadcrumbs)

-Heavy cream and egg bind everything together without making it spongy, and finely diced onion melts into the mixture instead of leaving chunks behind.
+I use a 50/50 split of ground beef and ground pork.
+Beef alone is fine, but the pork adds fat that acts as insurance against drying out during the 2-3 hour cook.
+Heavy cream and one egg bind everything without making it spongy, and finely diced onion melts into the mixture instead of leaving chunks behind.

 Ingredients